jkingportfolio/CI_PP2_Connect4/README.md

 #### Main game area

-The main game area is situated in the middle of the main page and is where the user will interact with the site to play the game
+The main game area is situated in the middle of the main page and is where the user will interact with the site to play the game.

 - Covered in user story: 11